-Download the market research to find out how financial institutions in Malaysia are creating longevity in insulating their digital products and channels against emerging and existing financial crimes.
+Download our report to find out how financial institutions in Malaysia are safeguarding their digital products and channels in an age of increased digital adoption.

 of FIs predict an increase in scams in the next year

 % of FIs use data from interconnected devices

 of FIs actively use machine learning in fraud management

 In this report, we analyse emerging trends in Malaysia’s financial institutions (FIs), their digitalisation priorities and existing gaps in fraud control and mitigation.